makersacademy/takeaway-challenge/README-ryan.md

 ## Disclaimer

-Totally messed this up, was building a Takeaway class incorporating the Menu and Basket classes using dependency injection (as can be seen within the /lib/takeaway.rb and /spec/takeaway_spec.rb files, but then thought that wasn't what was required and started building a student-directory esque program (no overarching class).
+Totally messed this up, was building a Takeaway class incorporating the Menu and Basket classes using dependency injection and rpsec tests (as can be seen within the /lib/takeaway.rb and /spec/takeaway_spec.rb files and my DMD), but then thought that wasn't what was required and started building a student-directory esque program .
 Subsequently rushed through and didn't use rspec to test the code.
 After finishing I then looked over the review rubric and realised I'd made a huge mistake.

 ### Domain Modelling Diagram